kb7-44/sql-migration/README.md

 # sql-migration
-Basic migration tools in sql for source controlling database
+NodeJs tools to create sql migration.
+Use to keep tracking of sql database change with source control